Arcademiker/AShot/README.md

 # Theta star + visualizer
-another AStar like algorithm, that calculates shortest pythagorean distance on maps with "walls" Theta Star visualization: The shortest paths leading over the same pixel are colored uniformly.
+another AStar like algorithm, that calculates shortest pythagorean distance on maps with "walls".

+Theta Star visualization: The shortest paths leading over the same pixel are colored uniformly.
 A complete minimum span tree is generated for all pixels.
 The search for the shortest routes is uninformed.
 To speed up the algorithm a few assumptions were made